joakimsigvald/WhenGivenThen/README.md

 ### Test a class with dependencies
 * To test an instance method `[MyClass].[MyMethod]`, inherit `WhenGivenThen.SubjectSpec<[MyClass], TResult>`.
 * It is recommended practice to create a common baseclass for all tests of `[MyClass]`, named `[MyClass]Spec`.
-* Override the method CreateSUT and return a new instance of `[MyClass]`.
+* The subject under test (sut) will be created automatically with mocks and default values by AutoMock.
+You can supply you own constructor arguments by calling `Using` (which will be applied in the same order when test pipeline is executed).
 * For each method to test, create an abstract class named `When[MyMethod]` inheriting `[MyClass]Spec` in the same way as for static methods.

 * To mock behaviour of any dependency, either override `Setup` or provide the mocking by calling `Given`.
 Each call to `Given` will provide additional arrangement that will be applied on test execution on the inversed order.
 * The framework gives you direct access to one (lazily generated) mock each of any class type type.
 You can access a mock by `The<MyMockedInterface>()`.
-* To verify a call to a dependency, write `Then.The<MyMockedInterface>([SomeLambdaExpression])`.
+* To verify a call to a dependency, write `Then.Does<MyMockedInterface>([SomeLambdaExpression])`.
 * Moq framework is used to express both mocking and verification of behaviour.

 Example: